benjaminrose/MC-Age/readme.rst

 Contribution and Licenses
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 I do appreciate scientific verification.
 If you find an issue or think something should work differently please open an issue or pull request.
 Specific details and guidelines for contributing will come once interest in this project is shown.
-If anyone wants to continue this scientific search I would appreciate being contacted about a collaboration.
+If anyone wants to continue this scientific research I would appreciate being contacted about a collaboration.

-This software is licensed with the MIT license.
-The intent is to encourage reproducible and open science even though the license is more permissive.
+This software is licensed with the MIT license with the intent to encourage reproducible and open science even though the license is more permissive.

 Paper
 -----